 - Group discussions of some big concepts and linking those to real events and people

-- Take away learning materials to continue learning and reflecting on your visit
+- Take away creative and learning materials to continue reflecting on your visit

-You will be led throughout your visit by our learning officer, Vicky.
+You will be led throughout your visit by our Learning Officer and/or a member of the Learning team.
 You will have exclusive use of our learning room to use as your base camp for your coats and bags.

 Hopefully, the weather will give you the opportunity to run around in our amazing gardens, to make a noise and to exercise your bodies as well as your minds.
 You can eat lunch inside the learning rooms or choose a place outside.
 We have toilets right next to our spaces which makes quick loo trips really easy for our school visitors.